Oladipupoak/Oladipupoak/README.md

 # <a href="https://github.com/Oladipupoak"> How do you do?
 I’m Oladipupo Akinyan ⚡

-💻 CS student @ Kibo School of Technology

-- 🔭 I’m currently working on my **BSc in Computer Science**
 - 👯 I’m working on the Glidee mobile app & other personal projects.
 - 😊 I’m seeking help with open-source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer and Mobile Developer(Junior or Entry-level positions)